Formalise your professional skills with Warwick

 Secondary - An Honours Degree with a 2:2 (UK) or above.
 Other first degrees will be considered particularly if you have additional qualifications and/ or relevant experience.
 You will be expected to have degree level knowledge of the subject you teach.
 If you have an international qualification, it would need to be verified as equivalent to the UK standard.

 2. GCSEs/O Levels/CSEs*

-Primary - GCSE (or an equivalent qualification) Grade C or above in Mathematics, English Language and Science.
+Primary and Early Years - GCSE (or an equivalent qualification) Grade C or above in Mathematics, English Language and Science.

 Secondary - GCSE (or an equivalent qualification) Grade C or above in Mathematics and English Language.